giftedcenter/astro-page/src/pages/tutors/malik.md

 title:  Malik White
 ---

+# Meet your Biology Tutor:

 # Malik White

 ## Academic Excellence

-Our tutor, Malik, holds an Honours Bachelor of Science in Neuroscience & Human Biology and is currently completing a Master’s in Laboratory Medicine & Pathobiology at the University of Toronto.
-His research focuses on gene delivery strategies using focused ultrasound for neurodegenerative disorders, which requires a strong foundation in physics, chemistry, cell biology, neuroanatomy, and biostatistics—all essential disciplines in the life sciences.
+Our tutor, Malik, holds an **Honours Bachelor of Science in Neuroscience & Human Biology** and is currently completing a **Master’s in Laboratory Medicine & Pathobiology** at the prestigious University of Toronto.
+His cutting-edge research focuses on gene delivery strategies using focused ultrasound to treat neurodegenerative disorders.
+This research demands a mastery of disciplines such as physics, chemistry, cell biology, neuroanatomy, and biostatistics—fields in which Malik excels.

 ## Expertise and Experience

-With years of experience mentoring students, Malik specializes in university-level science courses, covering key disciplines such as biology, anatomy, chemistry, and physics, as well as quantitative analysis in the life sciences.
-His areas of expertise include:
+With extensive experience mentoring students, Malik specializes in university-level science courses and pre-medical preparation.
+He offers support across a broad range of subjects, ensuring students develop both the theoretical understanding and practical skills needed to excel:

-• Human Anatomy & Physiology (including neuroanatomy and organ systems)
+- • Human Anatomy & Physiology (including neuroanatomy and organ systems)

-• Cell & Molecular Biology (including genetics and gene therapy applications)
+- • Cell & Molecular Biology (including genetics and gene therapy applications)

-• Biochemistry & Metabolism
+- • Biochemistry & Metabolism

-• Neuroscience & Neurophysiology
+- • Neuroscience & Neurophysiology

-• Histology & Microscopy
+- • Histology & Microscopy

-• Biostatistics & Research Methods
+- • Biostatistics & Research Methods

-• Physics for Life Sciences (mechanics, electromagnetism, and waves)
+- • Physics for Life Sciences (mechanics, electromagnetism, and waves)

-• General & Organic Chemistry (chemical reactions, kinetics, thermodynamics)
+- • General & Organic Chemistry (chemical reactions, kinetics, thermodynamics)

-• Quantitative Analysis & Experimental Design
+- • Quantitative Analysis & Experimental Design

-Malik’s interdisciplinary background enables him to help students connect scientific principles across multiple subjects, making complex topics more intuitive and applicable to real-world medical and research contexts.
+Malik’s interdisciplinary background allows him to bridge the gap between theoretical science and practical application, helping students understand how diverse scientific principles converge in medicine and research.

 ## Advanced Skills

-Malik is proficient in:
+Malik brings a wealth of practical expertise in scientific methodologies and technologies, ensuring students gain hands-on knowledge:

-• Interpreting Histological and Cellular Imaging (e.g., immunohistochemistry, ImageJ analysis)
+- • Histological & Cellular Imaging: Proficient in immunohistochemistry, microscopy, and digital image analysis (e.g., ImageJ).

-• Experimental Design & Statistical Analysis (biostatistics, data visualization)
+- • Experimental Design & Statistical Analysis (biostatistics, data visualization)

-• Neuroanatomy & Functional Brain Mapping
+- • Neuroanatomy & Functional Brain Mapping

-• Molecular Techniques in Research (including gene therapy applications)
+- • Molecular Techniques in Research (including gene therapy applications)

-• Understanding Physics in Biomedical Applications (focused ultrasound, medical imaging, and biomechanics)
+- • Understanding Physics in Biomedical Applications (focused ultrasound, medical imaging, and biomechanics)

-• Chemistry in Biological Systems (enzyme kinetics, molecular interactions, and reaction mechanisms)
+- • Chemistry in Biological Systems (enzyme kinetics, molecular interactions, and reaction mechanisms)